kimengumi/kclie/README.md

 Kimengumi Command Line Interface Environnement (kclie)
 ===================

-KCLIE is a usefull command line environnement, tools & libraries.
+KCLIE is a useful command line environment, tools & libraries.

 It gives you :

- - A standardized Bash & Zsh teminial environnemt.
+ - A standardized Bash & Zsh terminal environment.
- - A set of additionnal users commands, increasing your efficiency.
+ - A set of additional users commands, increasing your efficiency.
- - A set of additionnal admin commands, simplifying your admin life.
+ - A set of additional admin commands, simplifying your admin life.
+ - A set of wizards, for faster & standardized deployments
- - A set of batch libraries for admins, allowing you standardize your scripts
+ - A set of batch libraries, for faster/reliable script writing

 Compatibility
 -------------

-Tested / used on :

- - Debian (5+) / Ubuntu LTS (8.04+)
+Best to use on active Debian or Ubuntu LTS releases

+But allow used _(with partial support)_ on :

+- Mac OSX
- - Red Hat Enterprise Linux (6+) / CentOS (5+)
+- Red Hat Enterprise Linux / CentOS / Rocky Linux
- - Cygwin (1.7+) / Babun (1.2+) / WSL (Windows Subsystem for Linux)
+- WSL (Windows Subsystem for Linux)
- - Mac OSX (10.10+, excluding networking/firewalling scripts & libraries)
+- Older releases

 Installation
 -------------

 ### for a whole system (all users)

-*as root*

-    git clone https://github.com/kimengumi/kclie.git /opt/kclie
+    sudo git clone https://github.com/kimengumi/kclie.git /opt/kclie
-    /opt/kclie/configure
+    sudo /opt/kclie/configure

 ### for a single user